 Olde Main Street Pub: This place is kind of weird when you walk in.
 When we first went, we didn’t really know if we were supposed to wait to be seated, or if we went in the wrong door, or what to do.
 And we felt like we were completely ignored.
 Servers would walk right past us.
 It happened twice when we tried to go and we gave up.
 We finally went in the dead of winter, and finally had a meal here.
 It was fine.
 American pub food.

 Tavern on the Green (Or just “The Tavern” if you’re looking on GPS.
 It’s inside the Hawthorne Hotel): The Hawthorne is a cozy historic hotel and the restaurant has a crackling fireplace.
 The staff is so friendly and the food is very good.
-I haven’t been for brunch yet but I hear it’s amazing too.
+We have been for dinner and also weekend brunch.
+All was delicious.

 Bella Verona: I hear a lot of tour guides recommending Bella Verona as their go-to restaurant in Salem.
 It’s a really authentic, quaint little Italian place with a great staff.
 We’ve only been once, but we plan to visit more often.